-- Map mode (Par.
-16.3);

-- Wheel control function setting (Par.
-5.1);

-- Chart mode (Par.
-1.3);

-- AIS and DSC targets displaying;

-- Enable or disable user data (tracks, routes, marks, boundaries) drawing on map (Par.
-9);

-- Hide or show radar;

-- Hide or show radar rings;

-- Chart Tooltip option enables or disables quick info box for map objects;

-- Set up databoxes (Par.
-4.7);

-- Enable MOB (Par.
-13);

-- Find a place on map by entering its position: selecting "Lat/Lon Position" menu item opens a keyboard for entering the coordinates.
-After pressing "Done" the map will reposition at the indicated position;

-- Open "GPS Diagnostics" page: the "GPS Diagnostics" page displays navigational data and geometric interposition of satellites with respect to the receiver.
+- Enable or disable user data (tracks, routes, marks, boundaries) drawing on map, menu button opens submenu for quick access to related settings, list (Par.
+9); - Hide or show radar; - Hide or show radar rings; - Hide or show radar range; - Chart Tooltip option enables or disables quick info box for map objects; - Set up databoxes (Par.
+4.9); - Find a place on map by entering its position: selecting "Locate Position" menu item opens a keyboard for entering the coordinates.
+After pressing "Done" the map will reposition at the indicated position; - Open "GPS Diagnostics" page: the "GPS Diagnostics" page displays navigational data and geometric interposition of satellites with respect to the receiver. - Background Charts menu item opens list of background charts which you can select for use.

-Figure 6.2.a - Quick Settings menu on the Map page with Navionics
+Figure 6.2 - Quick Settings menu on the Map page with Navionics